| Support: Frequently Asked Questions (FAQ)

 you select the correct competitive supplier for each utility account.
 If you do not see

-supplied by utilities (or dat entered manually) may have errors.
+supplied by utilities (or data entered manually) may have errors.
 Some but not all

 utility data can be edited.
 Users can edit data entered manually either for an